ChemLuminary Awards celebrate ACS’s volunteers

-The American Chemical Society recognized volunteer efforts in 2016 by the society’s 185 local sections, 32 divisions, eight regional meetings, and 19 international chemical sciences chapters at the 19th annual ChemLuminary Awards during the ACS national meeting in Washington, D.C., in August.
+The American Chemical Society recognized volunteer efforts in 2018 by the society’s 185 local sections, 32 technical divisions, 23 international chemical sciences chapters, and at least eight regional meetings at the 21st annual ChemLuminary Awards celebration during the ACS national meeting in San Diego in August.

-D. Richard Cobb, recipient of the 2017 Award for Volunteer Service to the American Chemical Society, gave the keynote lecture, titled “Hidden Figures Make a Monumental Impact.”
-Cobb has volunteered for ACS locally, regionally, and nationally, and he is being recognized for his leadership, which has had a wide-ranging impact on the society.
+Carolyn Ribes, recipient of the 2019 Award for Volunteer Service to the American Chemical Society, gave the keynote lecture, titled “Core Elements of Volunteerism.”

-During his talk, Cobb spoke of the behind-the-scenes work of ACS’s many volunteers.
-“It takes a diverse team of individuals on multiple levels to create some of the greatest successes,” he said.
-“These are individuals who show respect to each other, help each other to succeed, stand up for each other, stay curious, and realize that often their own contributions may remain hidden—but that does not stop them from moving forward with determination.”

-The 2016 Helen M. Free Award for Public Outreach was presented to Mark Griep for his “Chemistry in the Movies” projects, which have inspired students by discussing chemistry through film.
-One of his most notable projects was promotion of Rachel Lloyd, the first woman in the U.S. to receive a chemistry Ph.D.
+Ribes, a business analytical leader at Dow in Terneuzen, the Netherlands, was honored for her impactful leadership, an extraordinary commitment to diversity, and tireless volunteerism to ACS at the local, divisional, and national levels.
+She has led several ACS units toward meeting strategically important objectives while broadening and developing the pool of ACS volunteer leaders.

+In her speech, she spoke about motivation, identifying volunteers, development, and recognition.
+“When it comes to the core elements of volunteerism, I think we do a pretty good job within ACS,” Ribes said.
+“I can see the evidence of this as I look across this room and think about the thousands of hours of volunteer time that you all have contributed to the society.”

+The 2019 Helen M. Free Award for Public Outreach was presented to Frankie Wood-Black.
+Wood-Black writes a weekly science column for her local newspaper.
+She also serves as an ACS expert and has commented on topics such as tattoo inks and pool safety.
+She wrote a book on how to safely perform hands-on science.

-The Outstanding Continuing Public Relations Program of a Local Section Award went to the Puerto Rico Section for hosting Island Road Tour science cafés, which connect a scientific concept to the local environment.
-For example, in the agriculture science café, local experts demonstrated composting, according to ACS.
+The Outstanding Continuing Public Relations Program of a Local Section award went to the Nashville Local Section for hosting hands-on public outreach events as part of the Tennessee STEAM Festival.
+More than 20,000 people participated in the events.

-The Award for the Best New Public Relations Program of a Local Section went to the Nashville Local Section.
-One of its programs occurred during the Zika virus outbreak and featured a discussion on the possibility of genetically engineering mosquitoes, ACS says.
+The award for Best New Public Relations Program of a Local Section went to the Silicon Valley Section for organizing free performances about women scientists at college campuses in the Silicon Valley region.
+More than 1,000 people attended the events.

 Women Chemists Committee